markqvist/Reticulum/docs/source/understanding.rst

 This is obviously complete and ridiculous over-allocation, and as such, the current 128 bits should be sufficient, even far into the future.

-By default Reticulum encrypts all data using elliptic curve cryptography.
-Any packet sent to a destination is encrypted with a derived ephemeral key.
+By default Reticulum encrypts all data using elliptic curve cryptography and AES.
+Any packet sent to a destination is encrypted with a per-packet derived key.
 Reticulum can also set up an encrypted channel to a destination, called a *Link*.
-Both data sent over Links and single packets offer *Forward Secrecy* and *Initiator Anonymity*, by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive ephemeral keys.
+Both data sent over Links and single packets offer *Initiator Anonymity*, and links additionally offer *Forward Secrecy* by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive per-link ephemeral keys.
 The multi-hop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.

 Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for local broadcast purposes.